Why are we often sold out?

 A stock that is impossible to finance

-The first problem is that we would have to finance all this stock.
-That would be a lot of money “tied up” in the form of clothing waiting to be sold.
+The first problem is that all this stock would have to be financed.
+This would represent a lot of money "tied up" in the form of clothes waiting to be sold.

-And this is where the Working Capital comes in.
-Basically, this is the company's tied-up money:
+And that's where Working Capital comes in.
+Basically, it's the company's tied up money:

 • money paid to weavers and workshops to order fabric or reserve production slots